Over 2 million Muslims begin annual hajj pilgrimage

 The Kaaba represents the metaphorical house of God and the oneness of God.

-Muslims circle the Kaaba counter-clockwise seven times while reciting supplications to God, then walk between the two hills traveled by Hagar.
+Muslims circle the Kaaba counter-clockwise seven times while reciting supplications to God, then walk between the two hills traveled by Hagar, Ibrahim's wife.
 Mecca's Grand Mosque, the world's largest, encompasses the Kaaba and the two hills.

 Before heading to Mecca, many pilgrims visit the city of Medina, where the Prophet Muhammad is buried and where he built his first mosque.